Perth’s Best Neighbourhood Bars

 Corner Dairy

-There’s obviously something in the water in Doubleview, and with the opening of these great small bars… Maybe we should be moving?
+There’s obviously something in the water in Doubleview, and with the high concentration of these great small bars… Maybe we should be moving?
 Another significant enticement to the area is cosy neighbourhood spot, The Corner Dairy.
 Easy, breezy; a dependable drop-in.
 That’s the vision for the Corner Dairy – and one we’re pretty keen on, especially when paired with that sunny alfresco and their interesting selection of wines.

 260 Woodside Street, Doubleview